-Students taking any of the options above (no concentration or any of the concentrations) can be certified by the ACS if they take a total of six, 2 credit in-depth courses.
+Students taking any of the options above (no concentration or any of the concentrations) can be certified by the ACS if they take a total of six, 2 credit in-depth courses and 4 credits of CHEM 360 (laboratory research).
 Total Number of Credits for the Chemistry Major (including support courses): No Concentration: 52-57 without ACS Certification; 60-65 with ACS Certification Chemical Biology, Environmental Chemistry, or Materials/Industrial Chemistry Concentrations: 56-61 credits w/o ACS; 60-65 with ACS Certification Minor (24-28 credits) The minor is recommended for those students whose major interests are in other academic areas, which can be strengthened by a concentration in chemistry.
 Required Courses: